 EIS is an employment insurance system, which provides income protection insurance in case of redundancy.
 The contributions are collected in a fund in order to provide financial assistance to retrenched employees.
 It also aims to provide extended welfare coverage and aid in job search via career counselling and job-hunting assistance.

 NB.
-If you want to withhold EIS contributions for employees, you'll need to enable this setting via the Payroll settings > Statutory settings page:
+If you want to withhold EIS contributions for employees, you'll need to disable this setting via the Payroll settings > Statutory settings page:

 Employees who are eligible under the Employment Insurance System Act 2017 (Act 800) are as follows: